Scaranman/Portfolio-Site/content/en/project/Hertyll/index.md

 ---
-title: Mutter Museum Hertyll Skull Collection Interface
+title: Mutter Museum Hyrtl Skull Collection Interface
-summary: A prototype UI for a hypothetical interactive screen for the Hertyll Skull Collection at the Mutter Museum of the College of Physicians of Philadelphia.
+summary: A prototype UI for a hypothetical interactive screen for the Hyrtl Skull Collection at the Mutter Museum of the College of Physicians of Philadelphia.
 tags:
 # - Deep Learning
 date: "2020"